LSAT Tutor, Peg Tittle

 Working on an LG together can be a bit challenging at the beginning, but I’m careful about describing exactly what I’m doing on my page, so you can do the exact same thing.
 In fact, instead of various diagrams, I use a one-size-fits-all approach, a chart, which makes things quite simple.

-Even so, yes, it can be a bit awkward at the beginning–I will never call you rude for interrupting (because you don’t have body language to depend on), and, in fact, I encourage interruption.
+Even so, yes, it can be a bit awkward at the beginning–I will never call you rude for interrupting (because you don’t have body language to depend on), and, in fact, I encourage interruption to make sure we are indeed ‘working from the same page’.

 I will add that several of my previous tutees were similarly hesitant, but, I believe, completely changed their mind once they started.
 Please feel free to contact them and talk about this part of the process (see the references below).